Ballistic Windows – Discreet for Homes & Historic Buildings

 Extremely rare due to ballistic window’s weight, we offer the broadest range of replica and historical window styles – made possible due to specialized engineering and the finest components spanning the globe.

 Wood Frame Finish

 Mullions & Muntins

-Our windows are much stronger and therefore thicker and heavier than typical shatter resistant glass but the basic installation principles remain the same.
+windows are more robust, thicker, and heavier than typical shatter-resistant glass.
+However, the basic installation principles remain the same.

-The thickness of the glass (usually comprised of multiple, fused layers) ranges depending on whether the homeowner wants axe resistant, handgun resistant or assault rifle resistant protection levels.
-But the frames general are quite similar throughout, although the overall unit can vary in weight by 20-50%.
+The glass’s thickness – usually comprised of multiple, fused layers – ranges depending on whether the homeowner wants protection from axes, handguns, or assault rifles.
+The frame systems are all similar, although the overall unit can vary in weight by 20-50%.

-Our windows are made-to-measure, so it is important to first get accurate rough opening measurements prior to production.
-The planned measurements will be listed on detailed shop drawings for the client or contractor to sign off on prior to officially releasing for manufacture.
+Our bullet resistant windows are made-to-measure, so it is essential to get accurate rough opening measurements before production.
+We list the planned sizes on detailed shop drawings for the client or contractor to sign off on before officially releasing for manufacture.

-Our window frames has specialized steel frames built in to them that offer easier installation and greater security.
+Installing the frame plumb, level, and square is very important, especially for our operable, multi-locking windows.
+Our window frames have specialized steel shims built in them that offer easier installation and greater security.

-For more detailed information on installation please reach out to a team member today.
+For more detailed installation information, please reach out to a team member today.